clicknium/clicknium-docs/doc/references/python/uielement/click.md

     &emsp;**mouse_button**: MouseButton
         &emsp;&emsp; The available values are: 'left', 'right' and 'center', default is 'left'.
     &emsp;**mouse_location**: MouseLocation
-        &emsp;&emsp; it is set to define the position where the element to be clicked.
+        &emsp;&emsp; It is set to define the position where the element to be clicked.
 Default position is center of element.
 Customize position by defining a [MouseLocation](./mouselocation.md) object.
     &emsp;**by**: MouseActionBy
         &emsp;&emsp; Defines the method to click the UI element.
         &emsp;&emsp; `mouse-emulation`: click the target UI element by simulating mouse.
         &emsp;&emsp; `control-invocation`: click the target UI element by invoking its UI method.
-It may not be supported if it is a window desktop element.
+It may not be supported if it is a Windows desktop element.
         &emsp;&emsp; `default`: automatically choose method per element type.
 For Web element, use `control-invocation`; for Window element, use `mouse-emulation`.
     &emsp;**modifier_key**: ModifierKey
         &emsp;&emsp; The modifier key("alt", "ctrl", "shift", "win") to be pressed along with click, and default is none.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None